f80dev/metaplex/ARCHITECTURE.md

     /// metadata, though it confers no rights or privileges of any kind.
     TokenOnlyTransfer,
     /// Means you are auctioning off the master edition record and it's metadata ownership as well as the
     /// token itself.
-The other person will be able to mint authorization tokens and make changes to the
+The other person will be able to mint authorization assets and make changes to the
     /// artwork.
     FullRightsTransfer,
-    /// Means you are using authorization tokens to print off editions during the auction using
+    /// Means you are using authorization assets to print off editions during the auction using
     /// from a MasterEditionV1
     PrintingV1,
     /// Means you are using the MasterEditionV2 to print off editions